 This procedure outlines the rules and requirements for members of the public wishing to speak at a regular Board meeting or at a public hearing.

 The School Board shall encourage and accommodate public participation in regular Board meetings.
-The Board will hear from the public in the Public Testimony section of each regular Board meeting.
-A maximum of twenty (20) speakers will be heard; each speaker can speak for not more than two (2) minutes.
-However, in the event that thirty five (35) or more public testimony requests are received prior to the scheduled start time of the Board meeting, an additional five (5) speaking slots will be made available for that meeting only, for a total of twenty five (25) speakers.
+The Board will hear from the public in the Public Testimony section of each regular Board meeting except in emergency situations.
+A maximum of twenty speakers will be heard; each speaker can speak for not more than two minutes.
+However, in the event that thirty five (35) or more public testimony requests are received prior to the scheduled start time of the Board meeting, an additional five speaking slots will be made available for that meeting only, for a total of twenty five speakers.

-The Board meeting agenda is posted to the District’s website three days in advance of regular Board meetings, giving members of the public an opportunity to review what items are on the agenda.
+Regular Board meeting agendas are posted to the District’s website no later than three days in advance of the meeting, giving members of the public an opportunity to review what items are on the agenda.

 Regular Board meetings are generally held on Wednesdays but are occasionally scheduled on other days (e.g. due to holidays or school breaks).
 For regular Board meetings held on Wednesdays, public testimony sign-ups will be accepted and testimony slots will be filled as follows: